halex5000/ld-articles/vs code/Managing Feature Flags in Visual Studio Code.md

 1. Open the extensions toolbar, which should be on the left of your Visual Studio Code and search for LaunchDarkly.
 Install the extension.
 2. Next we'll need an access token from LaunchDarkly to enable the extension to connect.
    * In your LaunchDarkly dashboard, choose "Account settings" on the left hand menu and then select the "Authorization" tab and click the "Create token" button.
-   * Name your token however you like (I named mine "VS Code").
+   * Name your token whatever you like (I named mine "VS Code").
 On the role drop-down, choose "inline".
 		![choosing the inline role option](inline.png)
    * Next, click the button to open the "Advanced editor"
 		![Choosing the advanced policy editor](advanced.png)